Skip to main content

 Once the test case generation has finished, you can revisit the flow and click View test case to view its details.

 The generated test cases are stored in the registered script repository.
-Test case names are automatically generated based on the flow.generated test cases
+Test case names are automatically generated based on the flow.

 Retain obsolete flows

-You can review obsolete flows which already have correspondingly generated test cases and decide to retain those flows or not.
-For obsolete flows with no test cases, TrueTest will archive within the Git repository.
+You can review obsolete flows which already have correspondingly generated test cases and decide which to keep.
+For obsolete flows, TrueTest will archive within the Git repository.

-A use flow is tagged as Obsolete in one of the following cases happen:
+A use flow is tagged as Obsolete in the following cases:

-3. No users follow the flows during the period when data is collected
+• No users follow the flows during the data collecting period

 Follow these steps to retain obsolete flows.

-1. In the User Journey Map summary page, click Review obsolete flows of the relevant map.
+1. In the User Journey Map section, click the Review obsolete flows warning icon of the relevant map.

-2. The Obsolete flows list appears.
-Select the checkbox of the flow you want to keep, then click Retain.
+2. The Review Obsolete Flows window appears.
+Select the checkbox of the flow you want to keep, then click Retain at the lower right of the window.

 A dialog appears to confirm your action.
 Select Proceed.

-3. In case you don't want to keep any flows, select Archive All.
+3. If you don't want to keep any flows, select Archive All.

 Was this page helpful?